Maoism in the US

 Instead of studying military theory for themselves and applying this theory to their actual conditions, FTP just imports lines that even the Canadian opportunists are not likely to maintain.
 Strategic defensive is not tactically defensive; on the contrary, it is tactically offensive.
 This is the situation with every past and current People’s War, and it will be the situation in all People’s Wars to come.
 The diseased “accumulation of forces” line promotes nothing but discouragement against bringing the subjective conditions up to contend with the objective conditions.

-It should be said here that this exposé is not designed or intended to bash every member of FTP, as there is no doubt that some of their membership, at least in some places, is committed to at least attempting to serve the people, to better the lot of the most oppressed in the US prison house of nations.
-At best their methods are incomplete, but when taken in the context of the political line espoused by the falsified “Maoists”, then the programs take on a counter-insurgency function, and further serve the interests of right-liquidationism by diverting possible recruits into a corrupt and revisionist formation.
+It should be said here that this exposé is not designed or intended to bash every member of FTP, as there is no doubt that some of their membership, at least in some places, is committed to at least attempting to serve the people, to better the lot of the most oppressed in the US.
+At best their methods are incomplete, but when taken in the context of the political line espoused by the falsified “Maoists”, then the programs take on a counter-insurgency function, and serves the interests of right-liquidationism by diverting possible recruits into a corrupt and revisionist formation.

 It must also be reiterated that we are not antithetically opposed to service programs, or even serving the people through goods distributions.
-These things can find their place in many revolutionary sequences, for instance expropriating class enemies and redistributing their spoils etc. The point is that these programs are complementary to confrontational struggle and never a substitute for them.
+These things can find their place in many revolutionary sequences, for instance expropriating class enemies and redistributing their spoils to support a strike wave, etc. The point is that these programs are complementary to confrontational struggle and never a substitute for them.
 Service programs are a tactic to be used by revolutionaries and not a strategy to make revolution.

 That being said, the honest and upright among the FTP network should break decisively and as soon as possible with their opportunist leaders; they should struggle against them and support the only Maoist movement in the US.